-Jennifer Roberge is the founder of the award-winning Its An Itchy Little World blog and The Eczema Company.
+Jennifer Roberge is the founder of the award-winning blog Its An Itchy Little World , The Eczema Company and YoRo Naturals.
 Propelled to find a solution for her son’s struggles with eczema, allergies, and asthma, Jennifer has established herself as the go-to resource on integrative and holistic methods, and the best natural products for healing both inside and out.

 A few months ago, I shared with you my emotional journey in managing my son’s eczema.
 In it, I was very honest and raw about how incredibly difficult those times were.
 My goals were to let you know that you’re not alone and to share some of my tips for getting through the roughest times.

 I am really humbled (and relieved!) to say, that after years of battling my son’s skin, we managed to finally control his eczema through natural means.
 After years of research, various treatments, and dietary changes, we were able to heal his eczema by 95%.